TylerBrinkley/Enums.NET/Src/System.Enum-api-diff.md

    * Requires casting/unboxing for methods with an enum return value, eg. `ToObject`, `Parse`, and `GetValues`.
    * Requires the enum type to be explicitly specified as an argument.
    * Requires invocation using static method syntax.
-2. Support for flag enums is limited to just the `HasFlag` method which isn't type-safe, is very inefficient, and is ambiguous as to whether it indicates if the value has all or any of the specified flags.
+2. Support for flag enums is limited to just the `HasFlag` method which isn't type-safe, is inefficient, and is ambiguous as to whether it indicates if the value has all or any of the specified flags.
-3. Many of `Enum`'s methods use reflection on each invocation instead of caching the reflection results leading to very poor performance.
+3. Many of `Enum`'s methods use reflection on each invocation instead of caching the reflection results leading to poor performance.
 4. Built-in support for enum validation is currently limited to the `IsDefined` method which doesn't support flag enum combinations and is inefficient due to a lack of caching of reflection results.
 5. The pattern to associate extra data with an enum member using `Attribute`s is not supported and instead requires users to manually retrieve the `Attribute`s via reflection.
 This pattern is commonly used on enums with the `DescriptionAttribute` and `EnumMemberAttribute`.